pip-services/pip-services-docs/content/en/net/commons/convert/enum_converter.md

 - **returns**: T - returned Enum

 #### ToNullableEnum
-Converts an object to an Enum.
-Returns null if the converson is not possible.
+Converts an object to an Enum or returns null when conversion is not possible..

 > `public static` T ToNullableEnum\<T\>(object value)